 - Facilities that promote recovery such as family visiting and multi faith spaces

 - Access to safe garden areas.

-Beatrice Fraenkel, Chairman of Mersey Care, said: “This news allows us to give the people of Liverpool what they need – the very best care in a modern, therapeutic environment with single en suite facilities and easy access to gardens and open space.
+Mersey Care’s Chief Executive, Prof Joe Rafferty CBE, said: “This project allows us to give the people of Liverpool what they need – the very best care in a modern, therapeutic environment with single en suite facilities and easy access to gardens and open space.

 “Our current inpatient estate has been identified as a limiting factor in service users’ recovery.
 More than that, by delivering better buildings we’re also setting newer and higher standards in mental health care for everyone.”